1984

 (with friendly permission of Alan Wilder)

-No fun for the band in those days but in review the stories teenage-magazines
+No fun for the band in those days, but in review the stories teenage-magazines

-wrote are very funny.
+wrote were quite funny.

 The British journalist Don Watson and DM entered a hotel and spotted a reporter